mistval/wrecker/README.md

 Do work in a worker thread.
 The first argument is the string name of the job (which should be defined as a function in your jobs module) and the second is the argument that will be passed to that job.
 The jobArgument should be JSON serializable. doWork returns a promise that returns the result of the job.
 See the example under **Usage** above.

 The work will be executed on the next available worker thread.
-If no worker thread if currently available, the job will be queued until a thread is available.
+If no worker thread is currently available, the job will be queued until a thread is available.

 ### pool.shutdown()